How long will the agreement negotiating and approval process take?

 Can international undergraduate or graduate students take classes at UCI?

 International graduate students and undergraduate students visiting UCI may not enroll in courses, sit in on classes, or receive credits.
-International students who wish to enroll in courses and receive course credit must do so through the UC Education Abroad Program, UCI Extension, or UCI Summer Session.
+International students who wish to enroll in courses and receive course credit must do so through the UC Education Abroad Program, UCI Continuing Education, or UCI Summer Session.
 See the International Students page for more information.

 Who signs international agreements on behalf of UCI?